Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ## Frequency reference

-As of the latest commit, the frequencies these satellites broadcast at are as follows:
+Please note that you don't need to know these by heart, SatDump offers a frequency drop-down with every pipeline.
+These are listed in case you use a different program that requires you to tune to their frequency manually.
+As of the latest commit, the frequencies the satellites transmit at are as follows:

 |Satellite|Frequency|
 |---|---|